|A Design module workshop|

-The second module of the programme, Design, involves making changes to existing practices in order to align the needs of teachers with the digital technologies that have the potential to support those needs.
+The Design module involves making changes to existing practices in order to align the needs of teachers with the digital technologies that have the potential to support those needs.
+Using practical hands on tools and techniques, such as the AIM models and Tech Trumps®, teachers can reflect on their own practice and design new approaches to integrating digital technologies into their teaching.

 What are the benefits?

 The Design module is focused on pedagogy, i.e. on designing changes to teaching and learning practices, and integrating digital technologies into this design in order to support them.
-By helping teachers to identify their own digital strengths and weaknesses, and plan changes to their practice in order to improve their ability to use digital technologies effectively, you can catalyse the learning process - typically enabling either yourself or your students to achieve more in lessons than would be possible without the technology.
+By helping teachers to identify their own digital strengths and weaknesses, and plan changes to their practice in order to improve their ability to use digital technologies effectively, teachers can catalyse the learning process - enabling more to be achieved in lessons than would be possible without the technology.

 How does it work in practice: Joe's story